simutool/.github/profile/README.md

 ## The Problem

+The goal of the project was to _increase the Technology Readiness Level (TRL) of the micorwave heating of composites (tooling and process optimization) to 6-7_.
 The following figure depicts a partial view of some data sharing and exchange relationships between activities and groups in the project.
 The approach included the use of several kinds of simulations at different levels of granularity and using various methods such as electromagnetic field simulations, heat transfer simulations, oven simulations (etc.), along with other activities traditionally associated with production technology research lifecycle such as measurements, process control, material development and tooling, prototyping, etc.

 ![](profile/simutool-asynch-data-exchange.png)